 2. E-Signature Tools

-Most e-signature tools offer you the option to assign due dates for signatures and automatically send reminders to any parties who have not yet added their signature.
+Most e-signature tools allow you to assign due dates for signatures and automatically send reminders to any parties who have not yet added their signature.
 E-signature solutions are a paperless (and, therefore, environmentally responsible) option.
 They also support geographically dispersed and remote workplace environments.

-- Option to set up an administrator to assign and oversee all document signing activities and users.
+- Set up an administrator to assign and oversee all document signing activities and users.

 - Signature groups for specific tasks.